 How the course works...

 You are invited to spend 10 days creatively exploring your body's experience of grief.
 You may want to explore with the body as physical manifestation of various aspects OR you may want to use the body as metaphor.
 The creative prompts offered in this session are open for you to interpret and use as you feel fits best for your experience.
+Please note: This is not an art making techniques course.
+It is a creative grief education course that offers you a variety of creative approaches to your grief experiences, including encouragement to explore via whatever art mediums you like.

 In the prompts, you'll be offered 1) creative space to explore various parts or areas of the body, 2) given heARTistic examples of how you might explore, and 3) MP3 audio invitations to allow your own body to express your experiences.
 You are welcome to respond in whatever medium you might like.
 And as an example of how this works: